anttisalonen/progbook/rst/parse_gps.rst

             bus.estimated_time_from_now = calculate_average(close_historical_data_points)

 In other words, we need to find the relevant historical data points (matching route number and close enough to the current bus location), and then calculate the average arrival time based on them.
 Once we have this information we can print it out.

-*Exercise*: Put together the skeleton for the program: parse the command line arguments, open the files, read in the information from the files to lists.
-Feel free to either store a data point (a row in either file) either to a tuple or using a class and member variables.
-You can convert a string to a floating point value by using e.g. "f = float(s)".
-You can remove all whitespace (line breaks, spaces etc.) from a string by using the "strip" string member function, e.g. s.strip().
-Your program doesn't need to output anything yet.

-Now that we have the skeleton in place, we can try to implement the core logic.
-There are a couple of primitives that our core logic requires, namely calculating an average of a list of numbers and calculating the distance between two coordinates; it might be interesting to implement these first.

-*Exercise*: Implement and test a function to calculate the average of numbers in a list.
-You can use the built-in function "sum" to sum all the values in a list.
-Note that you probably want to cast the denominator to a floating point number to ensure the result is also a floating point number.

-*Exercise*: Implement and test a function to calculate the distance between two coordinates.
-Use the Pythagorean theorem for this: distance = math.sqrt((x_diff ** 2) + (y_diff ** 2)).
-You need to import math to have access to the sqrt function.

 It seems like we're starting to have all the pieces together so we can put our program together.